ps-bond/lmbrAdapter/README.md

 This is under development only.
 I'm hoping there's enough power available to run the Pico from the port, but that remains to be seen.
 The code itself is crude; it's just a polling loop.
 It's not meant to be pretty, it's just for a demonstration.

+TODO:

+More testing
+Create BOM with sources
+Create a build guide with pictures
+Generate a UF2 image that contains everything needed - see https://github.com/raspberrypi/picotool